AcceleratedLinux/accelerated-linux/linux/Documentation/userspace-api/media/rc/lirc-dev-intro.rst

     ``LIRC_MODE2_PULSE``

-        Signifies the presence of IR in microseconds.
+        Signifies the presence of IR in microseconds, also known as *flash*.

     ``LIRC_MODE2_SPACE``

-        Signifies absence of IR in microseconds.
+        Signifies absence of IR in microseconds, also known as *gap*.

     ``LIRC_MODE2_FREQUENCY``